chear/SWNote/FAQ.md

 ## 10. LA to measurement SPI nand flash .

-MOSI (Master in , Slave out) , MISO (Master out , Slave in)  the master means for MCU , slave means for SPI nand flash diagram as below
+MOSI (Master in , Slave out) , MISO (Master out , Slave in)  the master means for MCU , slave means for SPI nand flash diagram as below.

+(Note: when encounter data missing for in MISO , check the its that noise ,connect VSS for the connected wired should be avoid noise.)

 ![la](./img/la.jpg)